Hverir Geothermal Area

 At the top, there is a complete view of the Hverir area and Lake Myvatn.
 To top it off, there are some more sulphur and mud pots up there too.
 And we were completely alone!
 This was definitely one of the highlights of our road trip in Iceland.

-Descending via the Námaskard pass
+Descending via the Námaskard Pass

 The descent is done via the Námaskard pass next to the Ring Road and finishes at the right-hand side of the Hverir site.
 Being next to the road, it makes the descent less special but it was easier than the going up part.